ImRIzo/ImRIzo/README.md

 - 👋 Hi, This is Rizwan
-- 👀 I’m interested in video games developing and Computer Vision ...
+- 👀 I’m interested in Video Games development and Computer Vision ...
 - 👨‍🏫 Right now i'm working as an experience engineer for Singularity Limited.
 I make video games and interactive applications.
 - 📫 Reach me: rizowan69@gmail.com